Academic Standings and Honors

 Academic Renewal

-• Only a term containing at least one grade of "D" or at least one grade of "F" may be considered for academic renewal.
+- Only a term with at least one "D" or "F" grade is eligible for academic renewal.

-• One year must have elapsed since the term for which the student is applying for academic renewal.
+- At least one academic year must have passed since the term being requested for academic renewal.

-• The student must have completed at least 12 graded credits (pass/no pass credits do not count) at CWI in four terms or fewer with a cumulative grade point average of 2.5 or higher in the subsequent terms.
+- The student must complete at least 12 graded credits (excluding pass/no pass credits) at CWI in subsequent terms, maintaining a cumulative GPA of 2.5 or higher.

-• The student will submit their petition in writing on an Academic Appeal Form stating in full why they should be considered for academic renewal.
+- The student must submit a written petition on an Academic Appeal Form, fully explaining why they should be considered for academic renewal.

-Note: Academic renewal can only be applied to courses taken at CWI, may only be applied for once during a student’s academic career, and will only be applied to one term.
-Not all transfer institutions recognize academic renewal; some honor it and others ignore it and record the actual grade.
-Academic renewal has no impact on a student's financial aid status.
+Note: Academic renewal applies only to courses taken at CWI, can be requested once during a student’s academic career, and is limited to one term.
+Transfer institutions may not recognize academic renewal; some accept it, while others record the actual grade.
+Academic renewal does not affect a student's financial aid status.